joeljaffesd/LAC-LaTeX-Template/README.md

 - Block code: Use `lstlisting` environment
 - Inline code: Use `\lstinline{your code}`

+## Automated Builds

+This repository includes GitHub Actions for automated LaTeX compilation:

+### Continuous Integration

+- **Build on Push/PR**: Every push and pull request automatically builds the LaTeX document
+- **Weekly Builds**: Scheduled builds ensure the template stays compilable
+- **Artifact Storage**: Compiled PDFs are stored as downloadable artifacts

+### Automatic Releases

+- **Release on Main**: Pushes to the main branch automatically create a new release
+- **PDF Attachment**: Each release includes the compiled PDF of the template
+- **Version Tagging**: Releases are automatically tagged with incremental version numbers

+You can download the latest compiled PDF from the [Releases](../../releases) page.

 ## Compilation

 The paper must be compiled with the following sequence for proper references: